 As a Kentucky straight bourbon whiskey, this is required to start with a mash bill that contains a minimum of 51% corn.
 Reportedly, the whiskey we’re dealing with is Heaven Hill’s standard mash bill, which should be 78% corn, 10% rye, and 12% malted barley.
 Those grains are cooked and fermented to create a mildly alcoholic liquid that is then distilled to create the newly made whiskey.

 This is where the “bottled in bond” stuff starts to kick in.
-As with any typical straight bourbon whiskey, this spirit needs to sit in a charred oak barrel for a minimum of two years — but in this case, that facility is a bonded warehouse that is inspected by the U.S. government.
+As with any typical straight bourbon whiskey, this spirit needs to sit in a charred oak barrel for a minimum of two years — but in this case, that “bottled in bond” label means that it gets an additional two years for a minimum of four in a barrel, and that facility needs to be a bonded warehouse that is inspected by the U.S. government.
 Once it finishes aging, a number of casks are blended together to create the right flavor profile, but (thanks to another quirk of the law) all of those casks need to come from a single distillery and more specifically from a single “distilling season” (basically a six month window).
 The end result is that you can be sure that this whiskey is from one distillery, made around the same time, and closely monitored throughout its life.